 I’ve spent the past year exploring a world that I’d been fascinated by for years: training.
-I don’t think I could have done this without the help of my amazing team at Lightness who continue to train me on how to train :) At times it was difficult, frustrating or simply exhausting but for the first time in my career I get support in learning every single day and I wouldn’t give that up for anything.
+At times it was difficult, frustrating or simply exhausting but for the first time in my career I get support in learning every single day and I wouldn’t give that up for anything.

 The fun part of my current role is meeting with recruiters, sourcers and recruiting managers almost on a daily basis.
 I’ve always been interested in understanding what makes successful sourcers tick and, while I try to avoid generalisations, I’ve noticed there’s clearly a pattern as to who gets the most out of training sessions I deliver.

 I also set up this group, Poland Sourcing Community, supporting those recruiters and sourcers looking to develop their skills without necessarily involving their employer.
 I know how hard it is to keep up with new sourcing trends and techniques when you don’t receive any training at all (or the training you receive is outdated) so it was important for me to help those in need of some guidance.

 I constantly get asked what to look for when hiring sourcers and while I think the answer is different depending on who you are and what you want, I thought I’d share the traits I’d look for.
 Please bear in mind though your list could look very differently – sourcing is defined differently in different organisations and personal preferences are also important.

 There is always something more you can learn when you work in sourcing.
 I find that people who are naturally curious often do better with keeping up with the latest trends than those who know a lot to begin with.
 Funnily enough, I recently asked someone with no sourcing experience how to get to a particular group of people, they had some amazing ideas that most recruiters I know would struggle to come up with.
 It’s amazing how good people get at looking for things when they practice it outside of a corporate process 😉